19hours/sg-statutes/Acts/Nanyang Polytechnic Act.md

 (2) The Board shall, subject to the provisions of this Act and the Constitution, be the supreme governing body of the Polytechnic and shall administer the property and manage the affairs of the Polytechnic.

-(3) Subject to the provisions of this Act and the Constitution and to the financial control of the Board, the Senate shall have the regulation of all matters relating to education in the Polytechnic.
+(3) Subject to the provisions of this Act, the Public Sector (Governance) Act 2018 and the Constitution and to the financial control of the Board, the Senate shall have the regulation of all matters relating to education in the Polytechnic.

+[Act 5 of 2018 wef 01/04/2018]

 (4) No act or resolution of the Board or the Senate shall be invalid by reason only of any vacancy in, or any defect in the qualification or appointment of any member of, any such body.